ryanjamesholzer/pawsitive-outcome/README.md

 ### Update GitLab CI/CD variables

-Copy the service URL for your new render.com service and then paste that into the value for the SAMPLE_SERVICE_API_HOST CI/CD variable in GitLab.
+Copy the service URL for your new render.com service and then paste that into the value for the PAWSITIVE_SERVICE_API_HOST CI/CD variable in GitLab.

 ### Deploy it